Rabbii96/Rabbii96/README.md

 ![image](https://user-images.githubusercontent.com/96058327/201906080-cfa1f9a5-b57c-44d9-9ed2-a69bab352fcc.png)
+Title
-Hi there 👋
+Hi 👋, I'm
-Assalamu Alaikum!

-This is Fazle Rabbi.
+Fazle Rabbi.
+Subtitle
+A passionate SQA Engineer from Bangladesh

 I hold a Bachelor of Science in Computer Science and Engineering and work as a Software QA Engineer.
 I'm a quick study knowledgeable about software quality assurance, manual testing, JMeter performance testing, and ongoing tool & technology education.

 💻 I’m an SQA Engineer